shouryamanekar/Picasso/README.md

 ## Usage

-1. Launch the TextArtify app.
+1. Launch the Picasso app.
 2. Enter a descriptive text in the input field.
 3. Press the "Generate" button to create an image based on your description.
 4. Explore the artistic interpretations and share or save the generated images.